houdafrangieh/travel-journal/README.md

 The next destination suggestion feature is shown once the user signs in.
 (1st attempt) Then i kept the signup function to make it more practical

+## Date: 25 / 07 / 2025
+Real Key for API
+### -Tasks:
+Learned how to keep the key private.
+Integrated it inside the code to get real images generated.

+## Date: 26 / 07 / 2025
+Downloaded TailwindCSS for easier styling!
+### -Tasks: